 More information about the climate in Spring Hill:

 For the most part, Spring Hill is a car community, with more than 84 percent of residents driving to work alone.
 Only 6.1 percent carpool, while another seven percent work from home.
 As a result, commute times are a little longer than the national average of about 26.4 minutes.
 Spring Hill commuters can expect to spend about 32.3 minutes in the car for each trip.

 Like any community, rush hour is the worst time for traffic.
 Weekday mornings from 7–9 a.m. and evenings from 4–6 p.m. experience the most drivers on the road.
-However, the concentration of cars is likely only a concern for those commuting from Spring Hill to the Nashville immediate area.
+However, the concentration of cars is likely only a concern for those commuting from Spring Hill to Nashville.
 Standard drive times between Spring Hill and Nashville are around 35 minutes, but the usual rush hour can add 10 minutes more.

 More information about traffic in Spring Hill:

 Because Spring Hill is a smaller community, there are not many options to avoid bad traffic in a given area.
 The main east-to-west roads are State Route 396, or Saturn Parkway, and State Route 247, known as Duplex Road.
 Local drivers may benefit by focusing on Duplex Road to avoid highway commuters.
 The major north-to-south highway is the I-65, which leads straight into Nashville.
 If traffic heading into Nashville is heavy, local travelers may prefer using U.S. 31 for north-to-south travel.

 With Nashville being a tourist area, there are lots of options for public transportation.
 Rates for taxis, ride-share apps, and limousine rides may vary widely depending on travel destination and time.
 Bus transportation in the Nashville area is the WeGo public transit system.
 Local and express service rides are only $2, with an all-day pass available for $4.
 Special rates are available for seniors, people with disabilities, and youth.